 The Academic Arts High School educational approach is to "Learn by doing, embrace your place in the world, prepare for success, and make friends along the way."
-Academic Arts High School utilizes a foundational approach to student success.
-AAHS values information, techniques, and skills that can be learned outside of the classroom and seeks to integrate core classes with Project Based Learning.
+The school utilizes a foundational approach to student success.
+AHA values information, techniques, and skills that can be learned outside of the classroom and seeks to integrate core classes with Project Based Learning.
 Students are assigned an Advisor each year.
-This Advisor helps students select coursework and projects that fit their learning needs and individual interests.
+This Advisor helps students select coursework and, if needed, individual projects that fit their learning needs and interests.
 Grades and progress are reported and the students' advisor monitors overall progress and growth.

-Currently, AAHS uses a combination of in-class, traditional teaching and project based learning for core subjects and electives.
+Currently, AHA uses a combination of in-class, traditional teaching, and project based learning for core subjects and electives.
 Project based learning is teacher designed and guided and student driven.
-Students are also able to design their own projects for approval by the school's curriculum committee.
+Once they have demonstrated mastery of essential skills in courses, students are also able to design their own projects for approval by the school's curriculum committee.
+Students work on these individual projects on their own time, outside of classes, with the support of their advisors and content area teachers relevant to the project's learning goals.
 The school has integrated project-based learning into the classroom.
 Students work independently to develop strong self-advocacy skills and they also work in groups to learn effective communication and collaboration; vital skills for a modern workforce.

-Students are engaged in authentic learning, environmental education, post-secondary readiness and relationship building on a daily basis.
-They employ project-based learning related to environmental awareness and post secondary options.
+Students are engaged in authentic learning, environmental education, post-secondary readiness and relationship building continually.
+Project-based learning in classes, specifically the life plan and senior project classes, incorporate environmental awareness and post secondary options.
 These projects can be student or teacher-driven.
 Student-driven projects are projects that a student designs with the guidance of their advisor or with a teacher.
 Once a project is determined to be ready be the student-teacher team, the student presents the project proposal to the school's curriculum committee for approval.
 Once approved, a student can work on their project independently, outside of classes.
 In past years, students were enrolled in a designated PBL class that aligns with state standards.
-This class was eliminated from the AAHS schedule at the beginning of the 2018-19 school year.
+This class was eliminated from the AHA schedule at the beginning of the 2018-19 school year.
 Referencing student data, it was clear that this type of class was not producing effective results.
 This model changed to content-specific PBL classes in the core academic areas; the thought being that limiting the scope of the types of projects students work on would allow for more robust products as the teacher would be within their main content area.
 Ultimately, this type of "PBL class" was phased out for the 2019-2020 school year.
 The curriculum committee made the decision to dedicate resources to building engaging, rigorous, curriculum that also incorporated project-based learning.
-A teacher-driven project would be one that an advisor or advisors create based on state standards and assigns to students based on individual I credit needs.
-Whether a student or teacher-driven project, the advisor guides the student through each week of the project by setting weekly goals.
-Students work on teacher-driven projects in all classes.
+Teacher-driven projects are ones that classroom teachers and advisors create based on state standards and assign to students based on individual credit needs.
+Whether a student or teacher-driven project, the advisor guides the student through the project by setting weekly goals.
+Students work on teacherdriven projects in all classes.
 This is useful for students who are new to project-based learning or those who continue to need extra structure to be successful at PBL.
-Students can also work on pre-designed or "canned"

-teacher-driven projects outside of classes or in a PBL class.
+Students can also work on pre-designed or "canned" teacher-driven projects outside of classes or in a PBL class.